Son of a Botanist Productions Presents

 Trail of Tears Mural — commissioned, then rejected

-University of Oklahoma commissioned a 56×16-ft mural for the Sam Noble Museum.
+University of Oklahoma commissioned a monumental mural for the Sam Noble Museum.
 Still sits rolled in warehouse storage — an open wound.

 First inductee — Semple Museum of Native American Art HOF